Property: Modern philosophy

-Andrew J. Galambos: a precise definition of property

-Andrew J. Galambos (1924–1997) was an astrophysicist and philosopher who innovated a social structure that sought to maximize human peace and freedom.
+Andrew J. Galambos innovated a social structure that sought to maximize human peace and freedom.
 Galambos' concept of property was essential to his philosophy.
 He defined property as a man's life and all non-procreative derivatives of his life.
 (Because the English language is deficient in omitting the feminine from "man" when referring to humankind, it is implicit and obligatory that the feminine is included in the term "man.")
 Galambos taught that property is essential to a non-coercive social structure.
 He defined freedom as follows: "Freedom is the societal condition that exists when every individual has full (100%) control over his property."
 Galambos defines property as having the following elements: